-Food or other companies that are in need of a certified Hazard Analysis and Critical Control Point (HACCP) individual can register for one of two upcoming trainings through Michigan State University Extension.
+Food or other companies that are in need of a certified Hazard Analysis and Critical Control Point (HACCP) individual can register for one of the upcoming trainings through Michigan State University Extension.

 The course covers developing a HACCP team; prerequisite programs; identification of biological, chemical and physical hazards; conducting a hazard analysis; identifying critical control points; determining critical limits; monitoring procedures and corrective actions; validation and verification procedures; and record keeping.
 Additional topics, such as recall strategies, are discussed.